robohydra/robohydra/docs/head/websockets/index.md

 The basic WebSocket head
 ------------------------

-Currently there's only one WebSocket-enabled head, `RoboHydraWebSocketHead`.
-This would be be equivalent to `RoboHydraHead` for WebSockets.
+The basic WebSocket-enabled head is called `RoboHydraWebSocketHead`.
+This would be the WebSocket-enabled equivalent to `RoboHydraHead`.
 It has the following properties.

 * `name` (optional): a *string* with a symbolic name for the head.
 * `path`: a *string* with a regular expression matching the paths this